Skip to content

 So how can you take advantage of your financial and workforce data?

 In this article, we’ll go over five tips to do so.
-The first tip is dedicated to our newest finance tool that can do most of the work for you: Our Financial Workspace.
+The first tip is dedicated to our newest finance tool that can do most of the work for you: our Financial Workspace.

-Use our Financial Workspace
+Use Our Financial Workspace

-What is The Financial Workspace?
+What is the Financial Workspace?

 The Financial Workspace is the newest addition to the Finance app on Factorial.
 It holds financial data and information for CFOs, managers, and decision-makers.
 It does a lot of the work for you by updating on its own and gathering real-time data.

-What The Financial Workspace brings to the table
+What the Financial Workspace brings to the table

 You, your CFO, or anyone else who has access to the Financial Workspace will be able to get answers to important questions like: